jeremynoesen/VolleyBall/README.md

 There is no main configuration, all configuring is done in-game.

 - Use the `court create` command to create a court.
 The court will be created, but not enabled.
-- Use the `court set bounds <pos1/pos2>` command to select a cuboid region to set as the bounds.
+- Use the `court set bounds <pos1/pos2>` commands to select a cuboid region to set as the bounds.
 Include the floor and the air above it, not just the floor!
 - Do the same with `court set net <pos1/pos2>` to set a region as the net.
 - Use the other court commands to customize your court to your liking.
 - Once you are finished, run the `court set enabled` command with `true` to enable your court.
 This court can not have its blocks modified while it is enabled, so make sure you make build edits before enabling!